Intermediate Val Formazza Trek

 From Rifugio Claudio e Bruno the trail climbs steadily on rocky T3 ground to reach Rifugio 3A, set right beside the Siedel glacier.
 Short exposed sections demand concentration but remain well marked.
 From here you swing south on balcony paths that lead to Rifugio Città di Busto at 2,480 metres, with long views back over Lago Sabbioni and the serrated skyline of Blinnenhorn and Punta dei Camosci.

 Beyond the hut the markings guide you across rubble slopes to the broad Gries Pass and the concrete curve of the Griessee dam at around 2,380 metres.
 On clear days the view stretches to the icy tongue of the Gries glacier and far across the Valais peaks.
-A final long descent on well built mountain paths and service tracks zigzags down towards the power station buildings at Altstafel, where you find the cable car and a well earned rest.
+A final long descent on well built mountain paths and service tracks zigzags down towards the power station buildings at Altstafel, where the loop comes to an end.
+From here you will need to make your way back to the Ladstafel bus stop, where the bus takes you down to Ulrichen.
+As the bus does not run very frequently, it is important to check the timetable in advance and plan your arrival accordingly.
+While you wait for the bus, there is time to rest and enjoy the last views of the high mountains around you.

 Included